Perfect Tank Setup for Arowana Fish: Tips for a Healthy Habitat

 Arowanas love to jump, so if your tank is open, it's essential to use a cover to prevent them from jumping out.

 Arowanas are sensitive to water conditions, so clean and stable water is essential for their well-being.
+Poor water conditions are one of the main causes of stress and disease in Arowanas, which are covered in Arowana Fish Health: Common Diseases and Their Treatments.

 Temperature: